16 October 2019

 Why does working out have to be a solo activity?
-Our lives are so busy that it is almost impossible to get any down time with our partners, so we looked at the reasons why training together is beneficial for your health – and your relationship.
+Our lives are so busy that it is almost impossible to get any down time with our partners, so we looked at the reasons why couples who train together is benefit through health – and their relationship.

 You get more quality time together

 As we have already said, life gets in the way all the time!
 It is so hard to fit in any quality time with our partners when we are rushing to work , or the gym, or for a run.
 Have you ever considered asking them to join you?
 Having a training partner who you know so well means you will instantly feel more comfortable!
 There is no awkwardness as you worry about getting sweaty with a stranger because you have probably seen them at their worst already!
 And if you haven’t?
 This is a perfect opportunity to start bonding.

 You might have completely different fitness goals but having a partner to drive you forward will motivate you to smash your targets!
 Sharing your workout results is a great way of introducing a bit of healthy competition too.
 If you both wear an activity tracker like the Kinetik Bluetooth Activity Tracker you can pair and compare your daily step goals, calories burned and distance travelled by sharing them via the free MedM Health App which is available for both iOS and Android.

 Get 25% off the Kinetik Bluetooth Activity Tracker when you use code FIT25 at the checkout (before 31.10.19)

 Exercising together will help you and your partner reignite those feelings of excitement and attraction that you felt when you first met – which is especially important if you have been together for a long time.
 Here’s the science bit 😉 – exercise helps the brain to release happy endorphins that are similar to those we feel when we are attracted to someone new!
 These clever hormones also make us happier and more confident which will help to banish any negative feelings between you and make you both feel more cheerful overall.